Facebook rolls out business software, launches pricing war

-SAN FRANCISCO Facebook Inc launched a workplace version of its mobile app and website on Monday, marking the social networking company's first foray into the hotly competitive and crowded enterprise software arena.
+SAN FRANCISCO Facebook Inc (FB.O) launched a workplace version of its mobile app and website on Monday, marking the social networking company's first foray into the hotly competitive and crowded enterprise software arena.

 The product, called Workplace by Facebook, has been in testing for more than a year and is now available to all businesses.
 It is designed for workplace communication and collaboration, putting Facebook in direct competition with the fast-growing startup Slack.